tchayen/topojson-osm-fetch/README.md

   }
 }
 ```
-The only thing needed for the layer is filter function used for separating it from others. `d` is data of a GeoJSON feature and comes straight from the OSM data that you provided.
+The only thing needed for the layer is filter function used for separating it from others. `d` is data of a **Geo**JSON feature and comes from the OSM data that you provided.

 The output TopoJSON file will have specified layers with their names.

 **NOTE:** _TopoJSON layers are simply properties of the `features` in the TopoJSON object_

-## TODO
+## Future plans
 - add `query` option for specifying own queries
-- add ability to specify config from CLI
+- add ability to somehow specify config from CLI
+- add usage examples
+- maybe custom QL over the (IMO messy) OverpassQL 🤔